 Powder Horn is a 6-day course on high adventure resources to help Scouts and Scouters learn how to implement high adventure activities into their Troops or Crews.
-Adult leaders from all Scouting programs and Scouts age 14 and older are eligible to attend. the Council will be offering a Powder Horn course spanning two weekends in the fall of 2013, September 20-22 and October 18-20.
+Adult leaders from all Scouting programs and Scouts age 14 and older are eligible to attend. the Council will be offering a Powder Horn course spanning two weekends in the spring of 2015.

 The course is designed to introduce and expose Venturing and Boy Scouting adult unit leaders to the activities and resources necessary to operate a successful outdoor/high adventure unit-level program.
 It is based on the eight core and eighteen electives found in the Venturing Ranger program.
 It is intended to help adult leaders get out of the box in finding and using resources and in the way they lead their unit-level high adventure programs.
 No high adventure skills are taught in this course.
 It is designed to have some disciplines introduced with a hands-on segment.
 Example: For scuba if a pool is available, it is suggested to do a Discover Scuba (PADI) session where participants get into a shallow pool and wear scuba gear.
 It is not scuba certification.
 Participants will not learn how to rock climb or shoot a skeet course, but will learn where to go to find those who can teach these skills to Boy Scouts and Venturers.

 The course is designed to help unit-level adult leaders to:

 - Find the resources necessary for a high adventure program.